ALEXA LF FAQ

 Amongst other topics, the white paper covers two methods for shooting with anamorphic lenses for a 4K mandate:

 Note 3: Netflix recommends that lenses not specifically designed for large format be thoroughly tested for adequate sensor coverage, and for satisfaction of the production’s creative intent.
-To support this, ARRI has updated the ARRI Lens Illumination Guide to cover the ALEXA LF.
+To check the illumination of different lenses on ARRI cameras, please try the Frame Line & Lens Illumination Tool.

 Yes.
 Since the ALEXA LF is only slightly larger than the ALEXA SXT, it is no problem.
 And having the wireless video integrated makes the rig more symmetrical and tidier.
 You do have to pay attention, though, to the camera's power input requirements.
 ALEXA LF is a 24V camera; it will accept 18.5 to 34 V through the on-board battery interface and 19.5 to 34 V through the BAT connector, and it needs between 120 W and 160 W depending on set up and connected accessories.